How to Potty Train an Older Dog in an Apartment [Fast & Effective] Skip to content

 Your Dog’s Background

-Whether you adopted or bought your dog, you need to know as much as possible about your dog’s breed and background.
+Whether you adopted or bought your dog, learn as much as you can about his breed and history.

 Preference for Some Surfaces